rodydavis/firestore_sqlite/README.md

 ```

 If a `document` type is used the `collection` field is also needed to define the relationship.
 If it is not provided then the foreign key is not enforced.

-## SDK

-Using the schema it is possible to generate helper classes, endpoints and more.

-    Data is store in Firebase in a normalized format (no sub collections) since it will work better with queries and SDK generation.

 ### Class Generation